jbcarreon123/jPlayer2/README.md

 - Support for the MediaSession API, ensuring that viewers can see the now playing track system-wide

 ## Installation
-To add jPlayer2 on your site, firstly download the `jPlayer2.js` and `jPlayer2.css`, and add it on the top inside your site's `<body>` like this:
+To add jPlayer2 on your site, firstly download the `jPlayer2.js` and `jPlayer2.css`, and add the script on the top inside your site's `<body>` like this:
 ```html
 <body>
     <script src="/where/is/jPlayer2.js"></script>